pyinfra-dev/pyinfra/docs/building_a_deploy.rst

 String formatting:
     pyinfra supports jinja2 style string arguments, which should be used over Python's builtin string formatting where you expect the final string to change per host.
-This is because pyinfra groups operations by their arguments.
+This is because pyinfra groups operations by their arguments:

 .. code:: python